Bismarck-KL/tide-visualize/README.md

 2. Install the required libraries:

-    ```csh
+    ```sh
     pip install -r requirements.txt
     ```

 3. Create a .env file in the project directory with the following variables:

-    URL=<your_tide_data_url>
+    - URL=<your_tide_data_url>
-    YEAR=2024
+    - YEAR=2024
-    FILENAME=page-2024.html
+    - FILENAME=page-2024.html
-    ROW_XPATH=<your_xpath_for_rows>
+    - ROW_XPATH=<your_xpath_for_rows>
-    Replace <your_tide_data_url> with the URL from which to fetch tide data, and <your_xpath_for_rows> with the appropriate XPath to extract data rows.
+    - Replace <your_tide_data_url> with the URL from which to fetch tide data, and <your_xpath_for_rows> with the appropriate XPath to extract data rows.

 ## Running the Application

   1. Ensure you are in the project directory with the virtual environment activated.
   2. Run the application:
      ```sh
      python tide_visualize.py
-        ```
   3. Use the following controls:
-        i.
-Arrow Keys: Adjust the speed of time progression. ii.
-Up/Down Arrow: Control the volume of the background music. iii.
-Left Mouse Click: Create stars at the clicked location. iv.
-Escape Key: Exit the application.
+     - Arrow Keys: Adjust the speed of time progression.
+     - Up/Down Arrow: Control the volume of the background music.
+     - Left Mouse Click: Create stars at the clicked location.
+     - Escape Key: Exit the application.

 ## File Structure